yardenhaskin/FECG/backend/server/routes/FECG Backend API Documentation.md

 }
 ```

-### List All Models
+### List All Models for User

-Retrieves a list of all available model files.
+Retrieves a list of all available model files for a specific user based on his id.

 ```
-GET /models
+GET /user_models/<id>
 ```

 #### Responses